atharvasharma/Entry-Management-Application/README.md

 If user has already checked out, or forgot to checkin , he gets an error message as:
 ![check out fail](https://github.com/atharvasharma/Innovaccer-images/blob/master/check%20out%20fail.JPG)

+##### Approach used for check-out:
+a.
+Fetch visitor email from post request.
+b.
+Find visitor with email same as entered in form and status as pending.
+If we are able to find such visitor then mark his status as departed and send him the mail of details.
+c.
+Else the visitor forgot to check in or has already checked out.
+So flash an error msg.

 ### CONTACT